jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 + `D(anchor, pos) < D(anchor, neg) < D(anchor, pos) + margin`, where `neg` is a little further from the `pos`, but within the margin, then `neg` can be considered as a "semi-hard negative" (`2₄ - S`).
 + `D(anchor, neg) > D(anchor, pos) + margin`, then `neg` can be considered as "easy negative" (`2₄ - E`).

-An effective training scheme should make the most of the hard negatives, using semi-hard negatives while filtering out easy negatives.
+Usually the training is more effective, when using only hard negatives (and semi-hard negatives) while filtering out easy negatives.

 ## How?